 01 of 09

-Baklava is a perennial favorite, a classic Greek pastry made with flaky phyllo dough that is layered with a cinnamon-spiced nut filling and bathed in sweet syrup.
+This baklava recipe is a perennial favorite, a classic Greek pastry made with flaky phyllo dough that is layered with a cinnamon-spiced nut filling and bathed in sweet syrup.
 It’s crunchy and sweet and very decadent.

 In the northernmost Greek prefecture of Evron in the region of Thrace, a special sesame baklava is made on Christmas Eve.
 Since it contains no dairy products and eggs (forbidden during Advent), it can be enjoyed the night before the fast ends on Christmas Day.